ColinNebula/colin-note-taker/README.md

 ## Description
 Note Taker is a small web application that allows the user to write snd save notes to a list, also delete unwanted notes.
-The entire application is generated using nodeJs, express npm and insomnia for testing the ports and routes.
+The entire application is generated using nodeJs, express npm and insomnia for testing the ports and routes and heroku for .
 Javascript is used to create routes such as api routes and html routes to get and also post to the server.

 # Table of Contents
 * [Installation](#installation)